mlehotay/ier/IER/_work/abstracts.md

 * experience is neither fundamental nor illusory, but **real by identity**.

 IER introduces **no new substances, properties, forces, or metaphysical categories**.

 ---

-## IER-spec-minimal.md

-## **0. Status, Scope, and Normative Authority**

-This document states the **minimal normative core** of Informational Experiential Realism (IER v10.5).

-All commitments of IER are fully determined by the principles and definitions below.
-Any extensions—phenomenology, formal modeling, diagnostics, ethics applications—are **derivative** and must be consistent with this specification.

-> *The present specification is minimal with respect to identity, logical consequence, and normative closure; it includes ethical consequences only insofar as they follow necessarily from experiential identity.*

-If a claim cannot be derived from this text **or the canonical diagram**, it is **not part of IER**.

----

-## IER-spec-norms.md

-## 0. Purpose and Status

-This document demonstrates that:

-> **IER v10.5 Full Specification** and
-> **IER v10.5 Minimal Specification**

-are **definitionally equivalent normative theories**.

-They differ only in **presentation, compression, and explicitness**, not in ontological commitments, experiential criteria, ethical consequences, or logical closure.

-This document introduces **no new commitments**.

----